Research Paper

 Abstract

-Objective: A history of complex trauma in childhood can lead to significant psychological effects in adulthood, the most important of which are difficulties in emotional regulation and low tolerance in subsequent relationships.
-The aim of the present study is to provide a deep understanding of the effects ...
+Objective: Childhood exposure to complex trauma can result in profound psychological consequences in adulthood, particularly difficulties in emotion regulation and low tolerance in interpersonal relationships.
+This study aimed to provide an in-depth understanding of the effects of complex trauma among ...

 Read More